Acly/comfyui-inpaint-nodes/README.md

 ### Blur Masked

-This applies a blur on the masked area.
+This blurs the image into the masked area.
 The blur is less strong at the borders of the mask.
 Good for keeping the general colors the same, but generating structurally new content.

 | Input | Blur radius 17 | Blur radius 65 |
 |-|-|-|